 It is one of those products where you typically get what you pay for, so a higher price is normally indicative of a higher quality, but this is not always the case.
 With this form of protein in such demand, some unethical retailers are inflating prices unnecessarily.
 The single, most important factor is the quality.
 As mentioned, the technology behind the hydrolysis process will determine the quality and efficacy of the end product.
 This is why when you open cheaper or inferior brands, they may smell very beefy or fishy and have very strong, often unbearable tastes.
 In terms of pricing, powders are the most cost effective.
 They are also the most flexible and natural form to take.
-Be wary of capsules as these will only contain a fraction of the collagen dose of powder and often contain nasties.
+Be wary of capsules as these will only contain a fraction of the collagen serve of powder and often contain nasties.
 Capsules tend to work out the most expensive, giving you least potency for the highest price.
-Shots and liquids may contain a higher dosage than capsules, but rarely do they have the same doses as powder, often less than half.
+Shots and liquids may contain a higher serving than capsules, but rarely do they have the same ratio as powder, often less than half.
 They also tend to be ready made and enhanced with flavourings and sweeteners, most of which are chemically processed.
 Being pre-mixed, they will also dictate the taste, which is great if you like it, but not if you don't!
 Shots are also more expensive than powder and tend to only come in a 1-2 week supply.
-Therefore, powders offer the best value for money at typically 70p-£1 per dose, compared to around £10 per equivalent dose in capsules.
-Liquid shots are often double if not triple the price of powder for an equivalent dose.
-Make sure you work out how much collagen is in each dose and calculate the price of each dose to be sure you are getting the best value.
+Therefore, powders offer the best value for money at typically 70p-£1 per serve, compared to around £10 per equivalent serve in capsules.
+Liquid shots are often double if not triple the price of powder for an equivalent serve.
+Make sure you work out how much collagen is in each serving and calculate the price of each to be sure you are getting the best value.
 This article captures a great comparative analysis of the cost and efficacy of different forms of collagen.

 WHAT IS BEEF COLLAGEN?